 Edward the Black Prince

 Edward of Woodstock (1330-1376), who became known as the Black Prince, was one of the most famous commanders during the Hundred Years’ War.
 He was the son and heir apparent of Edward III of England and served in his first military campaigns in northern France at about age 16.
 He became a commander in the war less than a decade later.
 His most famous campaign was the Battle of Poitiers in 1356, where he captured King John II of France.
-In accordance with chivalric conventions, he treated the king with great courtesy but, before releasing him, demanded a true king’s random of 3 million gold crowns, as well as treaties that granted England territory in what is now western France.
+In accordance with chivalric conventions, he treated the king with great courtesy but, before releasing him, demanded a true king’s ransom of 3 million gold crowns, as well as treaties that granted England territory in what is now western France.

 Edward was known for his knightly—and wealthy—lifestyle, enjoying jousting, falconry, and hunting, and providing charity to religious causes.